Meister055/mic-spectrum-analysis/README.md

-# A script to automate the weekly spectrum analysis for WISPs.
+# A script to automate the bi-weekly spectrum analysis for WISPs.